blaauboer/pynaim/README.md

 # pynaim

-`pynaim` is a Python library and CLI tool to control Naim audio devices via their HTTP API.
+`pynaim` is a Python library and CLI tool to control Naim Uniti and Mu-so audio devices via their HTTP API.
 It provides methods for power control, playback, volume adjustment, source selection, and fetching device information.

+The package is tested on an Naim Mu-so 2nd Generation, but should also work on at least some Uniti products.
+If you run into problems, please let me know.

 ---